UNESCO World Heritage Sites in Poland

 Warsaw Old Town

 Now, the historical part of Warsaw is teeming with life.
-Restaurants, café gardens, old shops, galleries… everything is at your fingertips.
-To appreciate the size of the reconstruction work, climb the bell tower of Saint Anne’s Church.
+Restaurants, café gardens, old shops, galleries, everything is at your fingertips.
+To appreciate the magnitude of the reconstruction work, climb the bell tower of Saint Anne’s Church.
 The view is stunning!

 Zamosc Old Town